 Elective Seminars (24 units total)

-Offerings vary each semester.
+Below is a list of possible elective courses.
+Offerings vary by semester.
 CMU/WSP course descriptions may be found in the undergraduate course catalog.

 The fall 2018 elective seminars are: